iamsuryasonar/webdev-notes/React.md

 * The mounting phase is when a new component is created and inserted into the DOM or, in other words, when the life of a component begins.
 This can only happen once, and is often called “initial render.”. (componentDidMount)
 * The updating phase is when the component updates or re-renders.
 This reaction is triggered when the props are updated or when the state is updated or when context updates.
 This phase can occur multiple times, which is kind of the point of React.(componentDidUpdate)
 * The last phase within a component's lifecycle is the unmounting phase, when the component is removed from the DOM.(componentWillUnmount)

+### Q. Difference between Mounting and rendering?

+-> In the context of React components, mounting and rendering are two distinct phases in the component's lifecycle.
+They represent different stages in the process of creating and displaying components in the user interface.

+* Rendering:

+Rendering is the process of generating a React element (a virtual representation of a UI component) based on the component's current state and props.
+It involves creating the virtual DOM elements that represent the component's structure, content, and layout.
+Rendering is the initial step in presenting the UI on the screen and is performed whenever a component's state or props change.

+* Mounting:

+Mounting is a specific phase in the lifecycle of a React component that occurs when the component is being initialised and inserted into the DOM for the first time.
+During the mounting phase, the component is created, constructed, and inserted into the DOM.
+This phase involves the execution of specific lifecycle methods, such as constructor, render, componentDidMount, and the setup of event listeners or subscriptions.

 ### Q. Elements vs component?